 Best Practice is a comprehensive level of management that is tailored to the site to achieve specific outcomes for the stream or riparian area.
 Best Practice options usually involve permanent fencing with conservation planting where a variety of plants are selected to achieve specific outcomes such as pollution interception and filtration, vegetation overhang for fish refuge, and native vegetation selected to enhance biodiversity.
-Appropriate Best Practice options will depend on the dominant impacts on the stream from surrounding land uses, the dominant functions and uses of the riparian area, and the potential improvements to aquatic and vegetation habitat in and alongside the stream.
+Appropriate Best Practice options will depend on the dominant impacts on the stream from surrounding land uses, the dominant functions and uses of the riparian area, and the potential aquatic and vegetation habitat in and alongside the stream.

-But Best Practice is not needed in every situation, and riparian management need not be prohibitively expensive, particularly if the outcome being sought is a reduction in sediment, phosphorous, and faecal contamination.
+It is important to recognise that Best Practice is not needed in every situation and that riparian management need not be prohibitively expensive, particularly if the outcome being sought is a reduction in sediment, phosphorous, and faecal contamination - a common problem in our Region.
 Casual fencing, carefully placed grassy filter strips, and small wetland seeps can prevent these contaminants entering streams, while good livestock practices, and soil and pasture management can reduce surface runoff to begin with.